-If this is your first time creating a VM, create a new keypair.
+If this is the first time you've launched a VM, you'll need to create a new keypair.
 When generating a keypair, you'll download the key file to your machine and use in place of a plaintext password to log into the cloud VM.